Spatiotemporal Calibration of 3D Millimetre-Wavelength Radar-Camera Pairs: Real-World Experiments

-In this section, we demonstrate the versatility of our algorithm by making use of our estimated calibration parameters to improve the accuracy of camera-radar-IMU odometry for the system described by Doer and Trommer \cite{doer_rrxio_2021}.
-The extrinsic calibration parameters that accompany the IRS dataset were determined using the radar-IMU extrinsic calibration process described in \cite{doer_radar_2020} with ad-hoc temporal calibration.
-Post-hoc calibration of the radar and camera for the IRS is challenging because the test environments do not contain any trihedral reflectors (thus, target-based spatiotemporal calibration is not possible) and the motion of the sensor platform is constrained (i.e., there are no deliberate excitations for calibration).
-To the best of the authors' knowledge, our approach is the only technique that can estimate all of the spatiotemporal calibration parameters for the datasets described in Doer and Trommer \cite{doer_rrxio_2021}.
+In this section, we demonstrate the versatility of our approach by making use of our estimated calibration parameters to improve the accuracy of camera-radar-IMU odometry.
+Specifically, we evaluate on the dataset and against the camera-radar-IMU odometry algorithm, known as RRxIO, described by Doer and Trommer in \cite{doer_rrxio_2021}.
+The extrinsic calibration parameters that accompany the IRS dataset were determined using the radar-IMU extrinsic calibration process described in \cite{doer_radar_2020} with ad hoc temporal calibration.
+Post hoc calibration of the radar and camera is challenging because the test environments do not contain any trihedral reflectors and the motion of the sensor platform is constrained (i.e., there are no deliberate excitations for calibration).
+To the best of the authors' knowledge, our approach is the only technique that can estimate all of the spatiotemporal calibration parameters for the dataset described in \cite{doer_rrxio_2021}.

-We chose to calibrate, and to evaluate the calibration quality, for three IRS datasets from the total of nine available datasets.
-We calibrated using the \texttt{Gym}, \texttt{MoCap Easy}, and \texttt{MoCap Medium} datasets.
-For the other datasets, poor lighting conditions and rapid motions caused ORB-SLAM3 to fail.
-To evaluate on a given dataset, we compute the radar-camera spatiotemporal calibration parameters using our algorithm, and then run RRxIO on the same dataset with our estimated parameters.
-During evaluation, we disable the live `camera-to-IMU' extrinsic calibration algorithm that operates as part of in RRxIO.
-Using the known ground truth and the estimated RRxIO trajectories, we are able to determine the quality of our calibration using the following odometry error metrics: the relative translational root mean square error (RMSE RTE), relative rotational RMSE (RRE), absolute translational RMSE (ATE), and absolute rotational RMSE (ARE).
+We chose to calibrate (and to evaluate calibration quality) for three of nine trajectories in the IRS dataset: \texttt{Gym}, \texttt{MoCap Easy}, and \texttt{MoCap Medium}.
+Data were collected in two environments with varying numbers of features: a large, sparse gymnasium and a feature-rich office setting.
+For the other six trajectories, poor lighting conditions and rapid motions caused ORB-SLAM3 to fail.
+To evaluate on a given trajectory, we compute the radar-camera spatiotemporal calibration parameters using our algorithm, and then run RRxIO on the same dataset with our estimated parameters.
+During evaluation, we disable the live `camera-to-IMU' extrinsic calibration algorithm that operates as part of RRxIO.
+Using the known ground truth and the estimated RRxIO trajectories, we are able to determine the quality of our calibration using the following odometric error metrics: the relative translational root mean square error (RMSE RTE), relative rotational RMSE (RRE), absolute translational RMSE (ATE), and absolute rotational RMSE (ARE).